sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-entities/monitor-external-resources.md

 The `ID` is the name of your entity.
 {{% /notice %}}

-Before you run the following code, replace `<entity_name>` with the name of the entity on your system.
+Before you run the following code, replace `<ENTITY_NAME>` with the name of the entity on your system.

 {{< code shell >}}
-sensuctl entity update <entity_name>
+sensuctl entity update <ENTITY_NAME>
 {{< /code >}}

 - For `Entity Class`, press enter.